-If you wish to accept an offer of a place at Frensham for your child, we will ask you to pay a deposit as follows:
+If you wish to accept an offer of a place at Frensham for your child, we will ask you to pay a deposit as follows (for 2023/24):

 Junior, Middle & Senior School: £1,000

-Should you accept a deferred place at Frensham, we would request a deposit of £1,000 per child for day places and £1,500 per child for a boarding place.
+Should you accept a deferred place at Frensham, we would request a deposit of £2,000 per child.
+For overseas students, deposit details are available on request.

 For those looking to join us in Year 12 in September 2024, our assessment day is in November 2023.
 Applicants will complete a 45-minute general paper as part of a taster day in mid-November here at Frensham.
 Students looking to study Maths or Science at A Level may be asked to complete an assessment in either Maths or Science as well.
 There will also be an interview with our Head and we will ask for a reference from their current school as well as a copy of their most recent school report.

 Students must have achieved, or be likely to achieve, at least six GCSE passes at grades 9 – 4, of which a minimum of a 4 is required in both English Language and Mathematics.
 In most cases, a grade 6 is required in the subjects they want to study at A Level but please refer to the A Level Options booklet for specific entry requirements for each subject.
 Students who want to study Mathematics at A Level should preferably have achieved or be likely to achieve a grade 7 in Mathematics GCSE.
 Students who want to pursue Mathematics at A Level with a grade 6 will still be considered but may have a short interview with the Head of Mathematics to determine their suitability for the course.